rayjonesjay/wget/README.md

 ```

 4. Set the download speed, limiting the rate speed of a download

 For example:
 ```
 $ go run . --speed=100 URL
 ```

 5. Downloading file in background.

 For example:
 ```
 $ go run . --background URL
 ```

 6. Downloading multiple files at same time, reading a file containing multiple download links asynchronously.

+For example:
 ```
 $ go run . <file_with_url.txt>
 ```

 7. Main Feature will be to download an entire website also known as mirror.

 For example:
 ```
 $ go run . <websiteLink>
 ```